Stability of the exponential utility maximization problem with respect to preferences: Main results

 \subsection{Utilities defined on $\Real$}

-In our first main result, we consider a sequence of utility functions $U_\delta:\Real \rightarrow \Real$, indexed by $\delta \geq 0$, each of which is strictly increasing, strictly concave, and continuously differentiable.
-This sequence of utilities is convergent in the following sense.
+Consider a sequence of standard utility functions\footnote{A standard utility function is strictly increasing, strictly concave, and continuously differentiable.} $U_\delta:\Real \rightarrow \Real$, indexed by $\delta \geq 0$, converging in the following sense:

-\begin{ass} $\lim_{\delta\downarrow 0} U_{\delta}(x) = U_0(x)$ for $x\in \Real$, where $U_0(x) = -\exp(-x)$. \end{ass} Here $U_0$ has unit absolute risk aversion.
-After appropriate scaling all results in this paper hold when $U_0$ has other value of absolute risk aversion.
-The pointwise convergence of utility functions in the previous assumption is widely used in the literature; see e.g. \cite{Jouini-Napp} and \cite{Larsen}.
+\begin{ass} $\lim_{\delta\downarrow 0} U_{\delta}(x) = U_0(x)$ for $x\in \Real$, where $U_0(x) = -\exp(-x)$.\footnote{After appropriate scaling all results in this paper hold when $U_0$ has other value of absolute risk aversion.} \end{ass} The pointwise convergence of utility functions is widely used in the literature; e.g. \cite{Jouini-Napp} and \cite{Larsen}.
 The pointwise convergence, restricted to the class of concave functions (utility functions), implies a more economic meaningful mode of convergence: the pointwise (and hence locally uniformly) convergence of their derivatives (marginal utilities); see \cite[pp. 90 and pp. 248]{Rockafellar}.
-We furthermore restrict each $U_\delta$ to a class of utilities which are comparable to the exponential utility $-\frac{1}{\alpha_\delta} \exp(-\alpha_\delta x)$.
+However the pointwise convergence is not enough for the stability of utility maximization problem; see an counterexample in \cite{Larsen}.
+We further restrict each $U_\delta$ to a class of utilities which are comparable to the exponential utility $-\frac{1}{\alpha_\delta} \exp(-\alpha_\delta x)$.